zuzannna/jekyll-now/_posts/2017-5-9-Recommendation-System-with-Spark.md

 ---
 Spring has sprung in NYC and it's time for gardening!
 But how to buy the right hose when you're a total gardening newbie?

 This is a short step-by-step tutorial on collaborative filtering based recommendation systems on <a href="http://jmcauley.ucsd.edu/data/amazon/">Amazon product data</a>.
-Detailed instructions are included in the Jupyter Notebook (GardeningToolsRecommender.ipynb), so please check it out.
+Detailed instructions are included in the [Jupyter Notebook on my github](https://github.com/zuzannna/GardeningRecommendations/blob/master/GardeningToolsRecommender.ipynb), so please check it out.
 Below, I included materials I found super useful to learn about recommendation systems & Apache Spark (which is used to paralelize alternative least squares at the end of the notebook).

 For instructional purposes, the code is not optimized for speed.